bickyeric/v4/content/jobs/Bukalapak7/index.md

 - Maintain legacy service (user management and TFA service)
 - Help integration between existing business with new user management, authorization and authentication service
+- Implement multitenancy on new company solution for user management, authorization and authentication service
 - Mostly code on: Golang.